tradle/tim/README.md

 ## Android dev

-**Symptom**: red screen of death: 'Unable to load script from assets main.jsbundle...'
+**Symptom**: red screen of death: 'Unable to load script from assets main.jsbundle...' or 'Could not connect to development server'
-**Causes**: your Android device is not connected, or can't reach your React Native packager's local http server **Fix**: Check your device is connected: `adb devices`.
+**Causes**: your Android device is not connected, or can't reach your React Native packager's local http server
+**Fix**: Check your device is connected: `adb devices`.
 Once you see it there, run `adb reverse tcp:8081 tcp:8081` and then refresh on your device

-**Symptom**: red screen of death: Unexpected character '*' **Cause**: iOS and Android (in dev mode) need different .babelrc settings **Fix**: in .babelrc, the "development" block, find `generators: false`, and set to `true`.
+**Symptom**: red screen of death: Unexpected character '*'
+**Cause**: iOS and Android (in dev mode) need different .babelrc settings
+**Fix**: in .babelrc, the "development" block, find `generators: false`, and set to `true`.
 Then restart your packager with `--reset-cache`.
 Please don't commit .babelrc with this change